bigpigeon.us webpage WWII-Germany > The MTO > MTO Overview, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.

 US Army Divisions in the Mediterranean Theater Campaigns

-Operation Torch planners lacked confidence that Spain would remain neutral.
-Thus, a corps of US troops commanded by General George Patton was kept in Morocco for several months after the November 1942 invasion.
-After the Soviet victory over Germany at Stalingrad in early 1943, Spain no longer had much interest in joining the Axis.
+Operation Torch planners were unsure whether Spain would remain neutral.
+Thus, I Armored Corps commanded by General George Patton was kept in Morocco for several months after the November 1942 invasion.
+After the Soviet victory over Germany at Stalingrad in early 1943, Spain no longer had interest in joining the Axis.

-Sources for Big Pigeon's The MTO > MTO Overview webpage:
+██ Sources for Big Pigeon's WWII Germany > The MTO > MTO Overview webpage ██

 - The map summarizing Allied operations in Italy is courtesy of pinterest.com.